JosephAFerguson/CS4065-CompNetworks/README.md

 * groupmessage [groupID] [messageID] = In private group with id [groupID] it gets the content of the message with private message id of [messageID].

 ## Notes:
-tkinter needs installed for python
+tkinter needs installed for python.
+If you have python 3.7 or later this is already installed.
+If need to install tkinter the command pip install tk can be used.

 We used vscode as the editor for this.
 The extension pack: "Extension Pack for Java v0.29.0" needs installed in vscode.
 In the same directory as the client.py file, create a maven project, it will ask for 2 things and provide default values, just hit enter for each of the default values.
 Navigate to the new /demo/src/main/java~ and edit the main.java(you can rename it) to contain the code from this repository.